Skip to main content

 Impact Analysis (IA)

-On 19 November 2020, the Australian Energy Market Commission (AEMC) released the final rule determination and rule titled National Electricity Amendment (Transparency of Unserved Energy Calculation) Rule 2020.
+On 25 January 2021, the Australian Energy Market Commission (AEMC) released the rule determination and rule titled National Electricity Amendment (Technical Standards for Distributed Energy Resources) Rule 2021.